bzeeno/riscv-cpu/README.md

 - The immediate decoder decodes the immediate values from the instruction
 - The immediate values are either padded with 0s or 1s depending on the signext signal from the control unit
 - The immediate value is then passed to the branch and jalr adder, the input b multiplexer for the ALU, and the jal and PC adder.

+### Store Modifier
+- The store modifier modifies the data to be stored depending on the size of the data to be stored.

+### Load Modifier
+- The load modifier modifies the data to be loaded depending on the size of the data to be loaded and whether or not to sign extend the data.

 ## Instruction Memory
 - Holds the 32-bit instructions